Loading...

 The fence of the substation was cut in an act of vandalism.

-• At Camp Creek, a drum skimmer (operated with a vacuum truck), is skimming oil upstream of an underflow dam for collection.
+• At Camp Creek, a drum skimmer operated with a vacuum truck is removing oil upstream of an underflow dam for collection.

 The fence of the substation was cut in an act of vandalism.